Building a Toolkit for Funders to Grow their Digital Infrastructure Portfolio

 - Despite a pressing need for committed and sustained support, the foundational digital infrastructure that underpins much of the world’s software is currently maintained by small and underpaid (or volunteer-based) teams.

 - As part of the Digital Infrastructure Grant, our team is partnering with Superrr Lab and nine regional partners to design and create the Digital Infrastructure Funders Toolkit – a global resource to help funders understand the importance of digital infrastructure support and make more impactful funding decisions in the space.
-Toolkit will be available in 2022.
+The toolkit will be available in 2022.
+(2022 update: the toolkit is now available!)

 - The ongoing project builds upon our prior partnership with Superrr Lab, Roadwork Ahead, which produced key insights and recommendations for funders and potential funders in the digital infrastructure community.